ianserlin/meteor-bootstrap-less/README.md

-# Bootstrap Less - Twitter's Bootstrap Packaged for Meteor, using Less
+# Bootstrap in Less
+## Twitter's Bootstrap Packaged for Meteor, using Less

-[Bootstrap](http://twitter.github.com/bootstrap) Sleek, intuitive, and powerful front-end framework for faster and easier web development.
+[Bootstrap](http://twitter.github.com/bootstrap) The sleek, intuitive, and powerful front-end framework for faster and easier web development.

+## How is this different from the official Meteor Bootstrap package?

+The official package contains the compiled CSS files, meaning you don't get all the LESSy goodness like mixins, variables, etc that makes customizing Bootstrap super awesome.
+This unofficial package contains the source less files, but modified so that they can be loaded properly by Meteor's `less` package.

 ## How to install

 1. `npm install -g meteorite` (if not already installed)
+2. `mrt add less`
-2. `mrt add bootstrap-less`
+3. `mrt add bootstrap-less`
-3. From the root folder of your project, add this import line to your project's less file: `@import ".meteor/meteorite/packages/bootstrap-less/lib/less/bootstrap.lessimport";`
+4. From the root folder of your project, add this import line to your project's less file: `@import ".meteor/meteorite/packages/bootstrap-less/lib/less/bootstrap.lessimport";`

 ## Meteor-Bootstrap-Less License